 Skinny French Onion Dip

-- 1 to 2 TBSP butter or olive oil
+- 1 to 2 tablespoon butter or olive oil

 - 2 medium onions I used yellow, peeled and diced